 6.Input/Output Request Times

-The bulk of Christian Web Hosting’s completely new web servers now use only SSD drives.
+The bulk of Christian Web Hosting Professionals’s completely new web servers now use only SSD drives.
 Our very own lab tests have demonstrated that utilizing an SSD, the average service time for any I/O request while performing a backup remains under 20 ms.

 Compared to SSD drives, HDDs provide much sluggish service rates for input/output requests.
 Throughout a web server backup, the average service time for any I/O query can vary between 400 and 500 ms.